Fudan-iGEM/2025-wiki/pages/design.md

 - The Problem: The rapid rise of drug-resistant pathogens poses a serious threat to global health.
 - Our Solution: DR. sTraTeGY, a modular, multicellular yeast platform, is a powerful tool designed to track fungal acquisition of drug resistance under selective pressure.
 This unique multicellular chassis turns the evolving population into a physical, spatio-temporal lineage tree, overcoming the limitations of static endpoint snapshots brought by unicellular systems.
-- Key Innovations: The platform consists of a "Grape Yeast" chassis, the "Timer & Recorder" visualization modules, and the "YeastVerse" virtual experiment platform.
+- Key Innovations: The platform consists of a "Grape Yeast" chassis, the "Timer &amp; Recorder" visualization modules, and the "YeastVerse" virtual experiment platform.

 ## How It Started?